Manisha-CM/Advanced-Physical-Design-Workshop-Using-OpenLANE-SKY130/README.md

  ![image](https://user-images.githubusercontent.com/86793947/124268076-af522a00-db56-11eb-8111-36f6b83b2f1d.png)

-The top right corner specifies the name of the alyer for each of the color selected.
+The top right corner specifies the name of the layer for each of the color selected.

 To get to know the particular device formation,select an area and type `what` in the tkcon window.It gives the information regarding the device